 A simple statement signed by a currently Maine certified teacher should verify the following legal requirements:

 Standardized achievement testing is one method of annual assessment that fulfills the annual assessment obligation under Maine homeschooling law.
 For more information, see the Standardized Testing section of our website.

-23. If I choose achievement testing as means of annual assessment, must I submit the actual results?
+23. If I choose achievement testing as the means of annual assessment, must I submit the actual test results?

-No. Test results can be reviewed by a Maine certified teacher, and a letter of review signed by the certified teacher can be submitted instead of the actual results.
+Test results can be reviewed by a Maine certified teacher.
+A signed teacher review letter, confirming progress and verifying the legal requirements listed in number 21 above, can then be submitted instead of the actual results.